AndyGoodwin16/SupervisedML-challenge/README.md

+NOTE: Answers to questions below were included within the jupyter lab notebook as comments in their own cells.
 # Supervised Machine Learning Homework - Predicting Credit Risk

 In this assignment, you will be building a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.